Fear: What’s Stopping You From Being You

 The risk of disappointment has become worth it, in the light of dimness or glory.

 I don't know where this will take me, but I think it’s a journey worth taking - even if Fear decides to join for the ride.
-How to do we fight our fears?
+So how do we fight our fears?
 MAYBE YOU JUST DO THE NEXT THING that defies fear that you can.
 With tons of grace and compassion for yourself, along the way.

 And maybe you’ll even come to believe….